BigPolarBear1/factorization_v3/README.md

 Running time (<to add> seconds)</br></br>

 ---------------------------------------------------------------------------
-Notes and to do: So the uploaded will get to above 200-bit, or 60 digits.
+Notes and to do: The uploaded will get to above 200-bit, or 60 digits.
+I borrowed some of the logic from SIQS and incorporate it into my own work.
 The assumed hard cap for what would be factorable on a single machine using quadratic sieve would be around 100-110 digits.
 This gets us a little closer then v2.

 Currently it is build using cython, but there are no optimizations such as static typing yet, so it is basically not doing anything yet for performance.